mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 * **Intake Date** – This shows the date when the initiative is accepted based on business requirements.
 * **Start Date** – This shows the date when the first actions are taken to start implementation.
-* **Go-Live Date** – This shows the date when the app(s) is expected to be up and running.
+* **Go-Live Date** – This shows the date when the apps are expected to be up and running.
-* Icon of the linked app(s) – Clicking this shows the information about the linked Mendix app when there is only 1 linked app, otherwise multiple linked apps icon is shown.
+* Icons of the linked apps – Clicking an icon shows the information about the app.
 * Avatar of the initiative owner – Hovering over the avatar shows the name of the initiative owner.
 * Ellipsis button (**...**) – Clicking this button opens a menu that enables you to [edit](#edit-delete-initiative), [archive](#archive-initiative), or [delete](#edit-delete-initiative) the initiative.